oigwe-frx/pathAI-case-study/README.md

 ## Business Activities

 **Problem Addressed:**
 PathAI aims to address the challenges in pathology diagnostics.
 Pathologists traditionally rely on manually examining "tissue samples under a microscope, which can be time-consuming and" subject to human error [^6^].
-PathAI's goal is to leverage AI to automate and augment the pathology workflow, improving accuracy and efficiency in disease diagnosis.
+PathAI's goal is to leverage AI to automate and augment the pathology workflow, creating a work-flow standard, and improving accuracy and efficiency in disease diagnosis.

+> "The mentoring being the bedrock [in the teaching and implementation of pathology], it’s not very scalable, it’s extremely heterogeneous, it’s very hard to standardize, and you’re literally almost always starting from scratch.
+So, I could go through five years of training pathology that goes on top of say 16 or something years before, and then I’m out in the field for a number of years and my knowledge is not really being systematically transferred to anyone else.
+And then someone else starts, they’re starting from scratch.
+Whereas we all know when you have the best machine learning algorithm and it’s gathering data from all over the world, it’s constantly getting better and you’re never starting from scratch" ***Dr. Andy Beck*** [^7^]

 **Intended Customers:**
 PathAI's primary customers are pathologists, clinical laboratories, and healthcare institutions.
-The market for pathology services is substantial, as "it impacts nearly all aspects of patient care, from diagnosing cancer to managing chronic diseases through accurate laboratory testing" [^7^].
+The market for pathology services is substantial, as "it impacts nearly all aspects of patient care, from diagnosing cancer to managing chronic diseases through accurate laboratory testing" [^8^].

 **Unique Solution:**
 PathAI offers a cutting-edge platform that, using extensive datasets sourced from hospitals and labs, employs deep learning and computer vision techniques to design the models to assist pathologists in diagnosing diseases from digitized pathology slides.
-Their AI algorithms can identify and highlight potential areas of medical concern, such as breast cancer, inflammatory bowel disease, and fibrosis, and enable pathologists to make more accurate and efficient diagnoses [^8^].
+Their AI algorithms can identify and highlight potential areas of medical concern, such as breast cancer, inflammatory bowel disease, and fibrosis, and enable pathologists to make more accurate and efficient diagnoses [^9^].

 **Technologies Used:**
 PathAI utilizes various technologies, including deep learning frameworks such as TensorFlow and PyTorch, computer vision techniques, and large-scale data processing infrastructure.
-They also incorporate natural language processing (NLP) to extract valuable insights from pathology reports [^9^].
+They also incorporate natural language processing (NLP) to extract valuable insights from pathology reports [^10^].

 ## Landscape